jboulanger91/Zebrafish_CLEM/README.md

 ### 3. Connectivity Matrix Generation

 Pipeline for computing and visualizing directional connectivity matrices from the **clem_zfish1** connectome.
-This step summarizes synaptic connectivity across functional neuron classes using the per-neuron synapse tables generated in Part 1.
+Neurons need to be registered to the reference brain for hemisphere asignment.

 **Includes:**
-- Extraction of synaptic inputs and outputs from NG-resolution synapse tables (8×8×30 nm)
+- Import of Neuroglancer-resolution synapse tables
 - Automatic hemisphere classification from mapped meshes (if missing)
-- Grouping neurons into functional categories:
+- Grouping neurons into functional and morphological categories decribed in the manuscript.
-  * ipsilateral_motion_integrator
-  * contralateral_motion_integrator
-  * motion_onset
-  * slow_motion_integrator
-  * myelinated
-  * axon_rostral / axon_caudal
 - Construction of two matrix types:
   * **Pooled matrix** (across hemispheres)
   * **Left/right-split matrix** with optional inhibitory/excitatory signed representation
-- Generation of publication-quality matrix plots (heatmap or scatter) with functional-type sidebars
+- Generation of matrix plots (heatmap or scatter) with functional-type sidebars

 **Outputs:**
-- Directional connectivity matrices (pre → post synapses)
-- Pooled and L/R-split connectivity matrix PDFs
+- Directional connectivity matrices (pre → post synapses) or pooled or Left/Right-split connectivity matrix PDFs
-- Optional inhibitory/excitatory signed scatter matrices
-- Summary statistics per functional category

 **Main script:** `02a_make_connectivity_matrices.py`
 **Helper module:** `clem_zfish1_connectivity_helper.py`